migopp/gasm/README.md

 gasm <path to assembly file> <OPTIONAL: path to desired output file>
 ```

 There are relatively few restrictions on the assembly file.
 The file extension, for example, is entirely unimportant.
-Designations like `r` for registers and `#` for literals are also not required (and do not impact the assembly process).
+However, designations `r` for registers and `#` for literals are now required.

-However, you may not have labels (this should not matter).
-You may only have instructions, comments, and memory directives.
-Take the following as an example:
+Take the following as a basic example:

 ```
 // place at memory location 0